Boric Acid Suppositories

 Precautions:

-• Boric acid is toxic if ingested — keep out of reach of children
+• Boric acid is toxic if ingested — for vaginal use only; keep out of reach of children and pets, and store clearly separated from oral capsules (they can look similar)

 • Do not use if pregnant or trying to conceive